Best 100W USB-C Chargers for Laptops & Travel

 - Great value

-- Foldable plug for travel
+- Foldable prongs for travel

 Cons

-- 65W not 100W (slower for power-hungry laptops)
+- 65W, not 100W (slower for power-hungry laptops)

 Why it's a good choice